Glow in the Dark Crystals

 UVB

-Blocked by tempered glass and OP3 Acrylic.UVC
+UVB is blocked by tempered glass and OP3 acrylic.

-Blocked by tempered glass and OP3 Acrylic. *Damage from UV exposure is cumulative.
-The degree of damage depends on the intensity of UV rays and the length of time your skin has been exposed without protection.Flourescence vs Phosphorescence
+UVC is blocked by tempered glass and OP3 acrylic *Damage from UV exposure is cumulative.
+The degree of damage depends on the intensity of UV rays and the length of time your skin has been exposed without protection.

 Fluorescence and phosphorescence are captivating behaviors exhibited by certain minerals when exposed to light.
 In fluorescence, these minerals swiftly absorb ultraviolet or visible light and promptly emit it, often in a different colour.
 It’s a vivid response to a temporary burst of energy.
 This effect, seen in minerals like fluorite and calcite, creates a striking glow under specific lighting conditions.
-Fluorescence typically ceases nanoseconds to microseconds once the light source is removed.
+Fluorescence typically ceases within nanoseconds to microseconds once the light source is removed.

 Why is it Called A “Black” Light